pavelVice/PR_project/README.md

 As you can easily notice, some observations are meaningless for the problem at issue (for instance, the bearings of the landamarks observed by one single robot pose): they will be discarded.

 Even the quality of the observations is inspected by comparing, for a few poses, the real pose (red) and the corresponding one in the odometry trajectory (green), as well as the ideal bearing observations (blue) and the real ones (black) for the pose at issue.
+As expected, at the beginning of the trajectory (top) they overlap, apart from the noise, while with the evolution of the trajectory (es. in the middle, bottom) the error grows substantially.

 ![Alt text](./figures/fig2.png?raw=true "")

 ![Alt text](./figures/fig3.png?raw=true "")

-As expected, at the beginning of the trajectory (top) they overlap, apart from the noise, while with the evolution of the trajectory (es. in the middle, bottom) the error grows substantially.

 ## Development steps

 The starting point for the project is the [Total Least Squares](https://gitlab.com/grisetti/probabilistic_robotics_2018_19/tree/master/applications/octave/26_total_least_squares) octave application developed during the lectures, which implements a least squares system for pose-landmark, pose-landmark-projection and pose-pose constraints on top of a synthetic 3D environment, assuming ideal observations (each landmark position is observed from each pose, without noise) and deriving a good initial guess for the solver via small perturbations of the ground truth.

 At first, the application is adapted to a 2D scenario.
 As a first attempt, only the pose-landmark constraints are considered and modified to use bearings as observations.
-In a synthetic 2D scenario, keeping the ideal observations (each landmark bearing is observed from each pose, without noise) and the good initial guess, the system seems to converge to a bad solution.
+In a synthetic 2D scenario, keeping the ideal observations (each landmark bearing is observed from each pose, without noise) and the good initial guess, the system seems not to converge to the solution.

 ![Alt text](./figures/fig4.png?raw=true "")

-Due to the bearing-only constraint, the system is scale-free and therefore one landmark need to be fixed in order to get a better solution.
+Due to the bearing-only constraints, the system is scale-free and therefore one landmark need to be fixed in order to get a better solution.

 ![Alt text](./figures/fig5.png?raw=true "")

-The synthetic 2D scenario is therefore replaced by the input ground truth (landmark positions and robot poses).
+The synthetic 2D scenario is then replaced by the input ground truth (landmark positions and robot poses).
 Initializing the poses with the measured odometry trajectory, while keeping the ideal initialization for the landmarks (small perturbation of the ground truth) as well as the ideal measurements (each landmark bearing is observed from each pose, without noise), the solution is still good.

 ![Alt text](./figures/fig6.png?raw=true "")